 - For CECs, full attendance is required; CECs are not prorated

-- Certificates of completion will be issued at the end of the program to those who completed all program hours
+- Certificates of completion will be issued at the end of the program to those who complete all program hours

 Application: Social work supervisors must apply for acceptance into the program.
 We will strive to bring together a diverse group of participants.
 Apply early.
 Payment is not due until you have received your acceptance email.
 Based on the volume of applications, acceptance decisions will be made every 2-3 weeks until the program is full.
 Click on the Apply Now button below to begin your application.